utah-cs4470-sp25/class/hw13/README.md

 Modify your `cg_int_expr` and `cg_bool_expr` functions to use immediates for constants that fit in 32 bits.
 If the constant does not fit in 32 bits, continue to use the slower load-from-constant code.
-In many languages, you can test if a value fits into 32 bits like this:
+In many languages, you can test if a value fits into 32 bits like this (_make sure this computation happens with 64-bit integers):

     x & ((1 << 31) - 1) == x

-Be very careful to make sure this computation happens with 64-bit integers.

 With optimizations on, the data portion of your assembly file should not have any integer constants that fit into 32 bits.

-## Shorter boolean casts
+## P2.
+Simplify boolean-to-integer casts

-In JPL, booleans and integers are separate types; if you want to convert a boolean into an integer, you might write the following code:
+In JPL, booleans and integers are separate types.
+To convert a boolean into an integer, you might write the following code:

     if b then 1 else 0